nitrictech/docs/docs/messaging/queues.md

 ### Queue

 A queue is a named target to which tasks can be sent.
-The can be thought of as a collection of tasks that are grouped together.
+They can be thought of as a collection of tasks that are grouped together.

-They're awesome for allowing serverless functions to process messages asynchronously and in batches.
+They're awesome for allowing functions to process work asynchronously.
+Queues are often paired with [Schedules](/docs/schedules/_index.md) to support batch workloads, like nightly processes.

 ### Task